 If you’re staying in Santa Cristina, we highly recommend opting for half board (breakfast and dinner included) at your hotel.
-The village of St. Christina is small, so there aren’t a ton of independent restaurants.
+The village of Santa Cristina is small, so there aren’t a lot of independent restaurants.

 We’re team half board.
 When we spend the whole day hiking, the last thing we’re interested in is finding a place for dinner.
 We find it far more relaxing and enjoyable to head to the sauna post-hike and eat dinner at our hotel.
 Either we’re lazy, or we’ve mastered the art of simplicity.

-Moving onwards.
-Another thing we really loved about our stay was the spa and wellness area.
-It encompasses an indoor swimming pool, an outdoor hot tub, a Finnish sauna and steam sauna, and an extensive relaxation area.
+Another thing we really loved about our stay was the spa.
+It comprises an indoor swimming pool, an outdoor whirlpool, a Finnish sauna and steam sauna, and a spacious relaxation area.
 As soon as you enter, you’re greeted with a tea bar replete with a tea selection, cold beverages, and cookies.

-Bonus: Guests can join free guided hiking tours.
+Bonus: Free garage parking and guided hiking tours.